 - ADHD: Fussiness, unwillingness to cooperate

-- Down Syndrome: Discomfort/risks related to physiological deformities, inability to process
+- Down Syndrome: Discomfort/risks related to physiological deformities, inability to process environment

-- Alzheimer’s/dementia: Capacity for patients to consent to treatment, especially as the condition progresses.
+- Alzheimer’s/Dementia: Capacity for patients to consent to treatment, especially as the condition progresses

-- Paraplegia/quadriplegia: Transference between wheelchair and dental chair, providing treatment in non-traditional positions
+- Paraplegia/Quadriplegia: Transference between wheelchair and dental chair, providing treatment in non-traditional positions

 Failure to tend to these patients’ circumstances properly can lead to further oral health complications, injury (to either the patient or staff), and potential liability.

-Another barrier to regular dental treatment for individuals with disabilities is low-income status, making it difficult to pay for care.
-Most special needs patients are without private dental insurance, and instead, rely on Medicaid or Medicare for payment assistance.
-They also may not be able to afford or operate their own transportation, an additional challenge for scheduling appointments.
+Another barrier to regular dental treatment for individuals with disabilities is low-income status.
+Most special-needs patients lack private dental insurance and instead rely on Medicaid or Medicare.
+They also may not be able to afford or operate their own transportation, which can make it difficult to schedule appointments.

-Physical accessibility
+Physical Accessibility

 Communication

-An autistic patient might experience great anxiety in an unfamiliar situation — scheduling a desensitizing appointment beforehand will get him or her acquainted with the office and equipment.
-Implementing a policy of show-tell-do — clearly and thoughtfully explaining and illustrating each step of the procedure before doing it — goes a long way for many patients.
+For instance, dentists, assistants, and hygienists might verbally narrate each step of a procedure to a visually impaired patient so they can follow along with what they can’t see.
+A hearing-impaired patient would benefit from visual aids, hand signals, and nonverbal cues like facial expressions.
+An autistic patient might experience great anxiety in an unfamiliar situation — scheduling a desensitizing appointment beforehand will get them acquainted with the office and equipment.
+Implementing a policy of show-tell-do — clearly and thoughtfully explaining and illustrating each step of the procedure before doing it — goes a long way for many special-needs patients.

-Comfort and safety
+Comfort and Safety

 Backboards, head or neck pillows, towels, and modified dental chairs provide proper support throughout treatment.
 Oral stabilization apparatus like rubber or foam bite blocks, disposable bite sticks, cotton, or gauze prevent the patient from biting their tongue and help keep the airway clear.